 A church member giving witness in the northern part of Kenya

 The Reformed Church of East Africa (RCEA) in Kenya was planted in the early years of the twentieth century by migrant farmers, originating mainly from the former Boer republics of the Transvaal and the Orange Free State.
-Since 1960 the RCEA partnered with the Gereformeerde Zendingsbond (the Reformed Mission League) of the Netherlands, but ties with the Dutch Reformed Church have been taken up again.
+Since 1960 the RCEA partnered with the Gereformeerde Zendingsbond (the Reformed Mission League) of the Netherlands, but ties with the Dutch Reformed Church have been renewed.
 Today the RCEA is a vibrant, growing church, bearing the fruits of a wide range of ministries.

 Kenya is one of the stronger African countries.
 It is part of the East African Community and has a population of about 48 million people.
 The country lies between the ‘Islamic Northern Africa’ and the ‘Christian Southern Africa’.
 The country’s official languages are English (it was formerly a British colony) and Swahili (a blend of Arabic and African languages).
 Kenya is positioned on the equator and has a coastline on the Indian Ocean.
-The country encompasses savannah, lake lands, the dramatic Great Rift Valley and mountain highlands.
-It is also home to abundant wildlife in well-known game parks such as the Maasai Mara National Reserve known for its annual wildebeest migrations and Amboseli National Park that offers views of Tanzania’s 5 895 m high Mount Kilimanjaro.
+The country encompasses savannah, lakes, lands, the dramatic Great Rift Valley and mountain highlands.
+It is also home to abundant wildlife in well-known game parks such as the Maasai Mara National Reserve known for its annual wildebeest migrations and Amboseli National Park which offers views of Tanzania’s 5,895 m high Mount Kilimanjaro.
 The capital of Kenya is Nairobi.

 Approximately 80% of the population is Christian and 15% Muslim.
 Despite the Christian majority, in some areas, there are violent attacks by Islamic fundamentalist organisations like al-Shabaab.

 Migrant farmers sowed the seed